B. V. Nagarathna: Detention by lawyers

-In 2009, she and another judge, Venkate Gopala Gowda, were unlawfully detained, along with the then-Chief Justice of the Karnataka High Court, P.D.
-Dinakaran, by a group of protesting lawyers in the Karnataka High Court.
-The incident occurred following the declaration of a boycott of courts by lawyers' association, who were protesting following allegations of corruption against P.D.
-Dinakaran.
+In 2009, she and another judge, Venkate Gopala Gowda, were unlawfully detained, along with the then-Chief Justice of the Karnataka High Court, P. D. Dinakaran, by a group of protesting lawyers in the Karnataka High Court.
+The incident occurred following the declaration of a boycott of courts by lawyers' association, who were protesting following allegations of corruption against P. D. Dinakaran.
 They were later released by the protesting lawyers.
 Following the incident, Nagarathna made a public statement, saying, "We cannot be cowed down like this.
 We have taken the oath of Constitution."

 Status of education during the COVID-19 pandemic

-She was part of the bench that rejected the Karnataka government's proposal to halt mid-day meals in COVID-affected areas.
+Nagarathna was part of the bench that rejected the Karnataka government's proposal to halt mid-day meals in COVID-affected areas.
 The bench also coaxed the government to bridge the digital divide and ensure children have access to online classes.
 Further the bench directed teachers and non-teaching staff to be treated as frontline workers.